Question: When and Where is Band Camp?

 This year we will not have a physical pre-camp meeting.
-We will offer a series of Facebook Live events and You Tube videos.
+We will present a ZOOM meeting two weeks before camp.
 Our staff will also be more accessible through e-mail and phone leading up to camp.

 Question: How do we get to Band Camp?

 Answer: You bet.
 Well send you detailed directions once you sign up for camp, but basically, from Dallas or Ft.
 Worth, just take Interstate 35 North into Oklahoma and exit at exit 24 for Lake Murray.
 The trip should take between an hour and two hours from most Music Learning Schools.

 Question: What if I can’t drive up there for camp?